 The metal in Woodbine has a small-grained polycrystalline texture, exhibiting independently oriented, fine-textured Thomson (Widmanstätten) structures.
 Bulk analysis reveals that 20.4 wt% of Woodbine consists of non-metal phases composed of 7.6% enstatite, 4.2% Mg-rich olivine, 2.6% Na-rich anorthite, and 1.1% diopside which form clusters up to 6 mm wide.
 Schreibersite forms rims on silicate grains, and troilite has been melted by shock and injected into the cracks of the silicates, cementing individual grains into large aggregates.
 Minor graphite occurs between troilite and kamacite and as rims around silicate grains.
 Carbon is also present as cohenite and haxonite.

 Woodbine is a fine octahedrite of the IAB iron-meteorite complex.
-To learn more about the relationship within the IAB complex and among other iron chemical groups, click here.
-The specimen of Woodbine pictured above is a 9.7 g partial slice containing coarse silcate inclusions.
+To learn more about the relationship within the IAB complex and among other iron chemical groups, see the Appendix Part III.
+The specimen of Woodbine pictured above is a 9.7 g partial slice containing coarse silicate inclusions.